 Lauterbrunnen Valley is arguably one of the most beautiful regions in Switzerland.
 It’s definitely one of our personal favorites.
 After first visiting it during the spring, Travis and I vowed to come back later in the year to do some hiking and camping in Lauterbrunnen Valley once the weather was better.
-When a few days of non-blizzardy skies opened for us in May, we loaded up the car with camping gear, food, and Touille, the hardiest little rat terrier in Switzerland – and headed southeast.
+When a few days of clear blue skies opened for us in May, we loaded up the car with camping gear, food, and Touille – the hardiest little rat terrier in Switzerland – and headed southeast.
 Our destination?
 Stechelberg, a small village at the very end of Lauterbrunnen Valley where it disappears into the Alps.

 When we arrived in the valley, we weren’t sure where we’d end up camping for the night.
-We typically prefer to avoid campgrounds, but we’ve gotten mixed messages from Swiss natives and ex pats alike about whether “wild camping” outside of campgrounds is allowed.
+We typically prefer to avoid campgrounds, but we’ve gotten mixed messages from Swiss natives and expats alike about whether “wild camping” – camping in undesignated areas – is allowed.
 Some folks have said it’s ok to camp anywhere you like, even on private property, as long as you’re quiet and non-destructive.
 Others have said it’s never ok except in a campground.
 I’m guessing the truth is somewhere in the middle, but the uncertainty during this trip to Lauterbrunnen Valley led us to opt for a campground, at least for our first Swiss camping experience.

-When we arrived in Lauterbrunnen Valley, we headed to one of two campgrounds that accepts the ACSI card – Camping Ruetti (Campsite Rütti in German), is located at the far end of the valley in the tiny town of Stechelberg.
-The tiny town is the gateway to hiking in the Jungfrau UNESCO World Heritage region.
-We would be doing a strenuous and insanely stunning all-day hike to Obersteinberg within the UNESCO area the following day.
+When we arrived in Lauterbrunnen Valley, we headed to one of two campgrounds that accepts the ACSI card – Camping Ruetti (Campsite Rütti in German).
+It’s located at the far end of the valley in the village of Stechelberg.
+The tiny hamlet is the gateway to hiking in the Jungfrau UNESCO World Heritage region.
+The following day we would be doing a strenuous and insanely stunning all-day hike to Obersteinberg within the UNESCO area, so the location for us was ideal.

 Always drawn to water, we crossed over the Weisse Lütschine River to a bridge with a lovely view of Sefinenfall.
 The path to the right looked inviting, cool in the shade of the trees after a rather warm day.
 The breeze from the stream refreshed us as we trudged uphill, and the hike into the canyon offered peek-a-boo glimpses of several waterfalls, the creek below, and the little town of Gimmelwald above us.
 Though not as spectacular as our hike would be the following day, it was a lovely introduction to hiking in the valley.